-Plays first originated in ancient Greece.
 Aristotle was one of the first to write about drama and describe its three segments: beginning, middle, and end.
-Over time, dramas evolved, the Roman poet, Horace advocated for five acts, and many centuries later, a German playwright, Gustav Freytag, developed the five-act structure commonly used today to analyze classical and Shakespearean dramas.
+Many centuries later, a German playwright, Gustav Freytag, developed the five-act structure commonly used today to analyze classical and Shakespearean dramas.
 The pattern of this five-act structure can be seen in the familiar plot diagram.

-The Tragedy of Macbeth is one of William Shakespeare's best-known works.
-The shortest (and one of the bloodiest) of Shakespeare's tragedies, the story begins with victory and honors for the brave Scottish general, Macbeth.
+The shortest (and one of the bloodiest) of Shakespeare's tragedies, the play begins with victory and honors for the brave Scottish general, Macbeth.
 The play follows Macbeth's descent from noble soldier to nefarious traitor.